javascript-tutorial/en.javascript.info/5-network/04-fetch-abort/article.md

     We're done: `fetch` gets the event from `signal` and aborts the request.

-When a fetch is aborted, its promise rejects with an error named `AbortError`, so we should handle it:
+When a fetch is aborted, its promise rejects with an error `AbortError`, so we should handle it, e.g. in `try..catch`:

 ```js run async
 // abort in 1 second